 The hot new trade for amateur stock traders isn't some high-flying startup: It's whatever company the president-elect last tweeted about.

-That's according to a recent survey of about 900 traders using the online brokerage E*Trade.
+That's according to a recent survey of about 900 traders commissioned by the online brokerage E*Trade.

 At face value, that idea makes sense.